 How do I receive my award letter?

-The Office of Financial Aid sends award letters to First-Time in College (FTIC) students and new students to FAMU.
-Continuing students will receive a post card notification.
-In the future all students will receive an award notification electronically to your FAMU E-mail account.
+The Office of Financial Aid sends award letters electronically to all students.
 Each student will receive one notification.
 Please continue to check iRattler for any updated financial aid information.
 Financial aid is paid in two disbursements if the award is for the academic year, half in the fall semester and the other half in the spring semester.
-All FTIC loans are delayed the first 30 days of the fall semester.
-If the award is for only one semester, payment of a Federal Stafford Loan will be made in two disbursements within the semester.
-Other aid will be disbursed in one payment.
-Your financial aid will be credited to your student account to pay for (1) your tuition and fees and (2) board and room, if applicable.
-When tuition and fees, board, and room, as appropriate, are paid, your remaining aid, if any, will be disbursed to you in a student refund.
-The University Controller's Office will either direct deposit the refund in an account you have selected or mail the check to your address that is on file in the Office of the Registrar.
-Note: Only the Office of the Registrar can change your address on university records or you can update your address by logging onto iRattler.
-CAUTION: If you have outstanding university debts other than the three named above, you will be responsible for paying them from your remaining financial aid, if any.
+All First Time In College (FTIC) student loans are delayed the first 30 days of their beginning semester.
+If the award is for only one semester, payment of a Federal Stafford Loan will be made in two disbursements within the semester; other aid will be disbursed in one payment.
+Your financial aid will be credited to your student account to pay for (1) your tuition and fees and (2) room and board, if applicable.
+When tuition and fees, room and board, are paid, your remaining aid, if any, will be disbursed to you as a student refund.
+The University Controller's Office will either direct deposit the refund in a bank account you have selected or mail the check to your home address that is on file with the Office of the Registrar.
+Note: Only the Office of the Registrar can change your address on university records unless you update your address by logging onto iRattler.
+CAUTION: If you have outstanding university debts other than the three named above, you will be responsible for paying them from your remaining financial aid.
 If you want the university to deduct payment for such debts from your financial aid, you must complete a "Title IV Authorization/Restriction Form."

 What is verification?

 The process by which a college or university confirms the data on an individual student's FAFSA is called verification.
 The federal processor selects the FAFSAs for which the data submitted must be verified.
-If your application is selected for verification, you will be required to provide OFA with documentation in support of the information reported on your application.
-For this purpose, you will be asked to submit documents such as a copy of your (and your parents', if you are a dependent student; your spouse's, if you are married) federal income tax return(s) or a statement certifying non-tax-filer status.
-You also will be asked to complete an independent or dependent verification worksheet.
+If your application is selected for verification, you will be required to provide the Office of Financial Aid with documentation in support of the information reported on your application.
+For this purpose, you will be asked to submit documents such as a copy of your federal income tax return(s) (along with your parents' if you are a dependent student; or your spouse's, if you are married) or a statement certifying non-tax-filer status.
+You also will be asked to complete an dependent or independent verification worksheet.

 How can I get my FAFSA that I completed for another school sent to FAMU?

-To have a copy of the FAFSA that you completed for financial aid consideration at another school sent to FAMU, telephone the Federal Student Aid Information Center at 1-800-4-FED-AID [1-800-433-3243] and request the addition of the FAMU federal code to your FAFSA.
-The FAMU federal code is 001480.
-In addition, you may go to http://www.fafsa.ed.gov and add FAMU onto your Student Aid Report (SAR).
+To have a copy of the FAFSA that you completed for financial aid consideration at another school sent to FAMU, please call the Federal Student Aid Information Center at 1-800-4-FED-AID [1-800-433-3243] and request the addition of the FAMU federal code (001480) to your FAFSA.
+In addition, you may go to http://www.fafsa.ed.govand add FAMU to your Student Aid Report (SAR).